-Although VHDL and FPGA tools often are very expensive, it is easy to get access to state-of-the-art software for free if you are a student.
-There are a number of simulators, editors and IDEs for working with VHDL.
+Although VHDL and FPGA tools are often very expensive, it is easy to access state-of-the-art software for free if you are a student.
+There are several simulators, editors, and IDEs for working with VHDL.
 This article shows you how to install two of the most popular programs used by VHDL engineers.

-Mentor Graphics’s ModelSim is the most common VHDL simulator out there, and chances are that you will have to use either ModelSim or the QuestaSim flavor of the program in your first VHDL job.
-It’s good design practice to make your code as portable as possible, and the code in this blog is no exception to that.
-Should you have access to another VHDL simulator, just go ahead and use it, it should work similarly.
+Siemens EDA’s (formerly Mentor Graphics) ModelSim is the most common VHDL simulator out there, and chances are that you will have to use either ModelSim or the QuestaSim flavor of the program in your first VHDL job.
+It’s good design practice to make your code as portable as possible, and the code in this blog is no exception.
+Should you have access to another VHDL simulator, just go ahead and use it; it should work similarly.

 When you have successfully installed ModelSim and Notepad++, you have everything you need to start learning VHDL!